riyakansal04/Customer-Sentiment-Analysis/README.md

 ## Repository Structure

-- `data/`: Datasets used for model training and analysis.
+- `requirements.txt`: Lists all Python libraries that notebooks depend on.

-- `notebooks/`: Jupyter notebooks with detailed analyses, including data preprocessing steps and model evaluations.
+- `notebooks/`: Contains Jupyter notebooks with detailed analyses:

-- `scripts/`: Python scripts for specific tasks such as data preprocessing and model deployment.

-- `docs/`: Documentation files detailing project methodologies, findings, and recommendations.
+  - `USB-C_Charger_Above 60W Training RandomForest,ipynb`: Notebook for training a Random Forest model to analyze sentiment for USB-C chargers with power above 60W.
+  - `USB-C_Charger_Above 60W Training XGBT.ipynb`: Notebook for training an XGBoost model to analyze sentiment for USB-C chargers with power above 60W.
+  - `USB-C_Charger_Below 60W Training RandomForest.ipynb`: Notebook for training a Random Forest model to analyze sentiment for USB-C chargers with power below 60W.
+  - `USB-C_Charger_Below 60W Training XGBT.ipynb`:Notebook for training an XGBoost model to analyze sentiment for USB-C chargers with power below 60W.